Role-Based Access Control (RBAC) - Amazon ElastiCache for Redis

 Important

-When you a create user group, you are required to include the default user.
+When you create a user group, you are required to include the default user.

 • Add Users – Add users to the user group.